hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 annotations_edb <- annotations_edb[non_duplicates_idx, ]
 ```

-> **NOTE:** If your analysis was conducted using an older genome (i.e hg19) some genes may be found to be not annotated (NA), since orgDB is always the most recent release.
-Also some of the genes have changed names in between versions (due to updates and patches), so may not be present in this version of the database.
-Our dataset was created based on the GRCh38 build of the human genome, using a recent release of Ensembl as our reference and so we should not see much of a discrepancy.
+> **NOTE:** In this case we used the same build but a slightly older release, and we found little discrepancy.
+If your analysis was conducted using an older genome build (i.e hg19), but used a newer build for annotation some genes may be found to be not annotated (NA).
+Some of the genes have changed names in between versions (due to updates and patches), so may not be present in the newer version of the database.

 ## AnnotationHub